Get out the pinecones and make this pinecone turkey craft with the kids.

-She’s not too young to learn about Thanksgiving and I wanted to teach her that Thanksgiving is not all about turkeys.
-She however loves animals and so we decided to do a pinecone craft.
+She’s not too young to learn about Thanksgiving, and I wanted to teach her that Thanksgiving is not all about turkeys.
+She, however, loves animals, so we decided to do a pinecone craft.
 So what did we do?
-We made a Pinecone Turkey.
-This craft is super easy to do and all the materials can be found easily as well.
-I happened to get most of them at my dollar store and my pinecones just laying under a tree.
+We made a pinecone turkey and a pinecone hedgehog.
+This craft is super easy to do, and all the materials can be found easily as well.
+I happened to get most of them at my dollar store, and my pinecones were just lying under a tree.

 Here is what you’ll need: